brodieaustin/avalon-novel/index.markdown

 "Maybe."

-"Be dear and give old Helen a finder's fee."
-Helen held our her hand and made a face like a child pleading for a treat.
+"Be dear and give old Maggie a finder's fee."
+Maggie held our her hand and made a face like a child pleading for a treat.
 Tara felt amused by the caper and handed the small coin over.
-Helen snatched the coin before it was taken away, kissed Tara on the cheek and said, "I'll see you back at the home."
+Maggie snatched the coin before it was taken away, kissed Tara on the cheek and said, "I'll see you back at the home."

-Helen, usually a spendthrift with any extra coin she came into contact with, skipped off to spend this particular coin somewhere.
-Tara had met Helen not long after her relocation to the prison with her father, which Helen liked to called their home.
-She had not liked Helen at first, who teased her endlessly about her fine clothes and fine wares that she brough with with her.
+Maggie, usually a spendthrift with any extra coin she came into contact with, skipped off to spend this particular coin somewhere.
+Tara had met Maggie not long after her relocation to the prison with her father, which Maggie liked to called their home.
+She had not liked Maggie at first, who teased her endlessly about her fine clothes and fine wares that she brough with with her.

 "You packed for a holiday?"
-Helen had said the first time she came into the two room cell that Tara shared with her father.
-She had not invited Helen into their rooms, but the woman somehow insinutated herself inside without Tara realizing it.
-This, Tara came to realize, was Helen's way.
-Helen had a genius for getting things she wanted with the least amount of effort possible.
+Maggie had said the first time she came into the two room cell that Tara shared with her father.
+She had not invited Maggie into their rooms, but the woman somehow insinutated herself inside without Tara realizing it.
+This, Tara came to realize, was Maggie's way.
+Maggie had a genius for getting things she wanted with the least amount of effort possible.

 After a few months, the over teasing gave way to a genial ribbing, and a ready reminder that, while Tara might consider herself of higher status, she was in the same situation as everyone else at the prison, with few prosepects of getting out or moving beyond it.
-Helen, as Tara learned, had lived in the prison since she was nine or ten, having moved there when her mother was imprisoned.
+Maggie, as Tara learned, had lived in the prison since she was nine or ten, having moved there when her mother was imprisoned.
 "After my dear old dad died, we learned he had left considerable debts on account of another life he lived in a nearby town.
 My mom had to take on his debts, then was jailed when she couldn't repay."

-Helen had grown into womanhood along with a younger brother and sister in the prison and knew its ways and the ways of the town well.
+Maggie had grown into womanhood along with a younger brother and sister in the prison and knew its ways and the ways of the town well.
 Tara was a reluctant student at first, and didn't venture into town until 6 months or so had elapsed.
-Helen chided her for staying copped up in her cell with her father or in the prison yard.
+Maggie chided her for staying copped up in her cell with her father or in the prison yard.
 "You're not the one serving the sentence, you know.
 You are allowed to leave.
 Go out, earn some coin.
 The warden don't mind a bit, it's less he has to provide for."

 "They're not worried about the prisoners getting out?"
 Tara had asked, somewhat incredulous that the prison was so lax.

-In response, Helen had waved her arms around at the various cells.
+In response, Maggie had waved her arms around at the various cells.
 "Have you seen the broken up people in here?
 They were defeated the moment they sat foot in the prison walls, probably before that.
 These aren't scheming murders after all."

-Helen finally convincend, or compelled, Tara to venture into town with her.
+Maggie finally convincend, or compelled, Tara to venture into town with her.
 The town itself was small, though busy.
 It existed at a crossroad on a trade route, though most of the town existed to maintain the prison.
 It was less rustic and quaint that the country town she had grown up near, but not nearly as built up and bustling as the capital.

-At the time, Helen was wide eyed when Tara told her that she had visited the capital and even been inside the palace.
+At the time, Maggie was wide eyed when Tara told her that she had visited the capital and even been inside the palace.
 She liked to hear Tara tell stories about the people and buildings, the fine clothes and the dashing soldiers.
 Over the last few years, Tara had repeated the stories countless times.
-Each time she tried to mine some new detail or fact from her memory to delight Helen.
+Each time she tried to mine some new detail or fact from her memory to delight Maggie.
 It is possible that Tara had exaggerated a few details or inserted a few imaginative alterations to her story.
 She she had done so in such a convincing manner that she could no longer see the seams where the true story had been stitched to the invented one.

 With money in her hands now, Tara made her way to the apothecary's shop to purchase the medicine that the doctor insisted that her father needed.
 When she finally made her way inside the shop, the old man sitting at the counter creaked up on his feet to read from the script that the doctor had given her.